 - ILO 5.
-Be able to critically assess current research in finance and investment together with the capacity to evaluate its relevance to practice. - ILO 6.
-A conceptual understanding that enables the student to evaluate contemporary issues and methods for financial analysis and, where appropriate, adapt them in the context of both advanced scholarship and their selected elective subjects. - ILO 7.
-Be able to acquire and use information effectively in any appropriate medium, including the increasing range of analytical tools for investment decision making. - ILO 8.
-Be able to advance their knowledge and develop new financial and management skills to a high level.
+Critically assess current research in finance and investment together with the capacity to evaluate its relevance to practice. - ILO 6.
+Use their conceptual understanding to evaluate contemporary issues and methods for financial analysis and, where appropriate, adapt them in the context of both advanced scholarship and their selected specialisms. - ILO 7.
+Acquire and use information effectively in any appropriate medium, including the increasing range of analytical tools for investment decision making. - ILO 8.
+Advance their knowledge and develop new financial and management skills to a high level. - ILO 9.
+Apply investment management theories, tools and techniques in a variety of contexts including case studies, trading simulations and the individual thesis project.